Skip to main content

 Low-voltage safety lock-down

-After 30 seconds, discharging is disabled and a low-voltage alarm (A-B01) is raised.
-After a further 30 seconds, charging is also disabled and a Battery Safety Lock error (E-B44) is triggered.
+If a cell voltage drops below the safety lock-down threshold, discharging is disabled.
+After 30 seconds, charging is also disabled and the Battery Safety Lock error (E-B44) is triggered.

 Important